prof-spock/Reaper-LTBVC-Plugins/README.md

     velocities to some default and quantizing the positions and lengths

+  - *SelectLTBVCAudioSources.lua:* allows the simple selection of the audio source for each voice by a selection dialog in a Reaper project conforming to LTBVC conventions (for example, to compare the rendering of the MIDI or raw audio file with the refined audio file in the final mix).

 They rely on several additional Lua modules provided in the package.

 ## Installation